derickr/php-community-health/contributor-guidelines.rst

 Realise that people can not always use the same email client, and that there is long standing etiquette to improve communication.

-- Please configure your email client to use a real name and keep message signatures to a maximum of 2 lines if at all necessary.
+- Please configure your email client to use a real name.
+- Please keep message signature short.
+Don't add legal disclaimers.
 - Do not top post.
 Place your answer underneath anyone you wish to quote and remove any previous comment that is not relevant to your post.
 There is a great guide at https://www.netmeister.org/news/learn2quote.html